dekoza/mtgpl/CHK.rst

 :mtgtip:`Blood Speaker<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/2/f218bb94-d5a2-41f6-8bca-b689dcd09a43.jpg?1562765663|https://scryfall.com/card/chk/103/blood-speaker?utm_source=api>`
    At the beginning of your upkeep, you may sacrifice Blood Speaker.
-If you do, search your library for a Demon card, reveal that card, put it into your hand, then shuffle your library.
+If you do, search your library for a Demon card, reveal that card, put it into your hand, then shuffle.

    Whenever a Demon enters the battlefield under your control, return Blood Speaker from your graveyard to your hand.